Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Razer DeathAdder V3 Hyperspeed

-63g wireless gaming mouse, 30,000 DPI, Focus Pro 30K sensor, HyperSpeed wireless, 6 buttons, ergonomic right-hand design, 650-hour battery, highly rated by customers with 1,200+ reviews.
+63g wireless gaming mouse, 30,000 DPI, Focus Pro 30K sensor, HyperSpeed wireless, 6 buttons, ergonomic right-hand design, 650-hour battery, Well-reviewed on Amazon with 1,200+ reviews.
 The DeathAdder line is legendary — used by esports pros for years — and V3 adds wireless without adding weight.
 The 63g weight is competitive (lighter than many wired mice).
 Focus Pro 30K sensor is extremely accurate.
 HyperSpeed 2.4GHz connection matches wired latency.
 650-hour battery (27 days) means you'll barely need to charge.
 The ergonomic right-hand design is optimized for palm and claw grips equally.

 ✓ Why GiftedPicks chose this

 If Superlight 2 is too expensive, this is the closest alternative.
 63g is lightweight, wireless latency is imperceptible, sensor is pro-grade.
-Razer's HyperSpeed is rock-solid — no connection drops like some budget wireless mice. highly rated by customers.
+Razer's HyperSpeed is rock-solid — no connection drops like some budget wireless mice.
+Well-reviewed on Amazon.
 The 650-hour battery is a quality-of-life feature (charge twice a year instead of monthly).
 Better value than Superlight 2 for most gamers unless you're competing professionally.

 ⚠ Not ideal for